Roughly 77 percent of all prescriptions were delivered electronically in 2018 (Becker Hospital Review)

 Patient Cost Saving Opportunities

-Another benefit of EPCS is the opportunity to find cost savings for patients.
-When using EPCS, providers can see whether a patient’s insurance plan will cover a certain medication while they are prescribing it.
+Another benefit is the opportunity to find cost savings for patients.
+Providers can see whether a patient’s insurance plan will cover a certain medication while they are prescribing it.
 In the event that an insurance plan will not cover a certain medication, alternatives are often displayed as well as information about patient responsibility for the medication, reducing patient frustration and stress.

 Doctor Shopping & Drug Abuse Prevention

 Electronic prescribing of controlled substance solutions also reduces doctor shopping.
 Because e-prescribing technology often includes a medication history module, physicians are able to see their patients’ medication history and catch signs of abuse.
 Moving forward, this technology is also expected to include an interstate Prescription Drug Monitoring Program, allowing physicians to see even more information about their patients’ prescription drug use to make doctor shopping even more impossible.

 Another benefit of EPCS is that it facilitates prescriber pattern analysis, meaning that physicians can see how controlled substances are being prescribed overall.
 This increases understanding of how certain medications are being used and could possibly lead to breakthroughs in treatment.